 - Mr Solahuddin, University of Indonesia

 - Dr Evi Fitriani, University of Indonesia

-- Dr Abdul Wahid, Gadjah Mada University
+- Dr Abdul Wahid, Universitas Gadjah Mada (UGM)

 - Dr Budi Hernawan, University of Indonesia

-- Professor Melani Budianta - The University of Indonesia
+- Professor Melani Budianta, University of Indonesia

-- Dr Dewi Jayanti - Udayana University
+- Dr Dewi Jayanti, Udayana University

-- Dr Eka Srimulyani - State Institute for Islamic Studies, Banda Aceh
+- Dr Eka Srimulyani, State Institute for Islamic Studies, Banda Aceh

-- Nyoman Darma Putra - Udayana University
+- Nyoman Darma Putra, Udayana University

 Some of the outcomes so far of the initiative include a new in country intensive subject taught by Asia Institute staff at Udayana University to a mixed class of Australian and Indonesian students and ongoing teaching and research collaborations with staff at Gajah Mada University and the University of Indonesia.